FredHutch/AWE/README.md

 # Workflow Manager Project for hackathon
+Workflow here is defined as a series of individual jobs that are part of a single procedure performed on a dataset, which is intended to be subject to the same version control.
+The intent is to facilitate reproducible workflow jobs.

 ## Assumptions

 1. Workflow execution will be done using cromwell and will happen on AWS Batch.
-1. All data will be in S3 Buckets.
+1. All source and reference data will be in S3 Buckets.
 1. Each user will have separate AWS child accounts.
-1. Workflow and workflow config will be in git repos.
+1. Workflow and inputs will be in GitHub repos.
+Allow for those repo's to be private.

 ## A base user experience for FH-AWE (Fred Hutch Adaptive Workflow Engine)

-1. The user creates a workflow and job definition.
+1. The user creates a workflow definition, defines inputs, and pushes to GitHub.
-1. The user starts a job.
+1. The user starts one workflow job (or an array of them?).
-1. The user gets the status of a running or completed job.
+1. The user gets the status of any of their running or completed workflow jobs.
-1. The user cancels a running job.
+1. The user cancels a running workflow job.
+1. The user receives workflow job failure information and restarts workflow job.

 ## What the backend needs to do